Montsoreau: Performing arts and events

 Performing arts are essentially events in Montsoreau, centered on three places, which are the vieux-port, the Saint-Peter church and the Château de Montsoreau-Museum of Contemporary Art.
 This event activity is seasonal and also related to calendar holidays.
 The Musical Season of Montsoreau was created by the famous harpsichordist Mario Raskin in 1996.
 It takes place from late July to mid-August and is a festival of European classical music covering music from the Renaissance to the present day.
 August 15 is the day of the traditional Picnic Castle Montsoreau-Museum of Contemporary Art for which all residents are invited, it is followed by a concert and a public release of sky lanterns at night that brings together more than 2000 participants.

 The most successful event taking place in Montsoreau is undoubtedly the flea market of Montsoreau listed amongst the best flea markets, which in a few years has become the largest flea market in the Loire Valley.
 It takes place every second Sunday of every month and attracts more than 10,000 visitors per event.

+Every year since 2025, the keys to the city have been symbolically handed over to the Loire during a ceremony aboard a traditional boat, a pioneering initiative campaigning for recognition of the Loire's legal rights.